zhaodong-liu/zhaodong-liu.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-My name is 刘兆东 (Zhaodong Liu), currently a senior student at New York University Shanghai, double majoring in **Computer Science** and **Mathematics**.
+My name is 刘兆东 (Zhaodong Liu), a senior student at New York University Shanghai, double majoring in **Computer Science** and **Mathematics**.

 My research interests lie at the intersection of **machine learning**, **natural language processing**, **recommendation systems**, and **multimodal learning**.
 I am particularly fascinated by how large language models can understand and predict human behavior patterns, and how they can be applied to solve complex problems across diverse domains.